moosethegoose2213/automator-for-barrykn-micropatcher/README.md

 3) Open the downloaded Disk Image and open `MicropatcherAutomator.app`
 4) Follow instructions in the application on how to create a bootable Big Sur USB for your unsupported Mac.
 5) When the process completes, press the Restart button to restart your Mac.
-6) Hold the `Option` key immediately after powering on your Mac, and select `Install macOS Big Sur`.
+6) Hold the `Option` key immediately after powering on your Mac, and select `EFI Boot`.
+6) Restart your Mac, then hold the `Option` key immediately, and select `Install macOS Big Sur`.
 7) Follow the instructions displayed on the screen to install macOS Big Sur.
 8) After installing macOS Big Sur, boot back to the USB.
 9) At the Utilities menu, select `Post-Install Automator`